-2 With regards to the contents of stipulations stated in the preceding clause, the terms "undergraduate", "Faculty Dean" and Faculty Council" shall be read as "Graduate School", "Dean of Graduate School" and "Graduate School Committee" respectively.
+With regards to the contents of stipulations stated in the preceding clause, the terms "undergraduate", "Faculty Dean" and Faculty Council" shall be read as "Graduate School", "Dean of Graduate School" and "Graduate School Committee" respectively.

-- 1 All provisions herein come into effect from April 1st, 2019. - 2 Regardless of stipulations set forth in revisions for Article 8, the Special Support Education major offered within the Graduate School of Education shall remain in operation until March 31st, 2019, when all students currently enrolled in the Special Support Education major are expected to complete their terms of study. - 3 Regardless of stipulations set forth in revisions for Article 48 clause 2, the list of types of professional teaching licenses available for obtainment by students majoring in Special Support Education at the Graduate School of Education shall be based on provisions stipulated in the preceding version of this document. - 4 Regardless of stipulations set forth in revisions for Article 10, student admission capacities for academic year 2019-2020 respectively allocated to the majors of Special Support Education, Subject Education and Professional Teacher Education offered by the Graduate School of Education shall remain as seen in the following table:
+- 1 All provisions herein come into effect from April 1, 2019. - 2 Regardless of stipulations set forth in revisions for Article 8, the Special Support Education major offered within the Graduate School of Education shall remain in operation until all students enrolled in the Special Support Education major offered within the Graduate School of Education as of March 31, 2019 are no longer enrolled in the program. - 3 Regardless of stipulations set forth in revisions for Article 48 clause 2, the types of professional teaching licenses available for obtainment by students majoring in Special Support Education at the Graduate School of Education shall be based on provisions stipulated in the preceding version of this document. - 4 Regardless of stipulations set forth in revisions for Article 10, student admission capacities for academic year 2019-2020 respectively allocated to the majors of Special Support Education, Subject Education and Professional Teacher Education offered by the Graduate School of Education shall remain as seen in the following table: